 Like with most other instruments, it can be a dense and confusing space particularly considering the number of copycat models that exist on the market.

-Whether you’re just starting out, or looking to make the leap from your parents 50-year-old instrument they had as a child, this guide will aim to equip you with a rounded understanding of prominent electric guitars and some of their proponents.
+Whether you’re just starting out, or looking to make the leap from your parents 50-year-old instrument they had as a child, this guide will aim to equip you with a rounded understanding of prominent electric guitars and help you choose the best instrument for your needs.

 Things to Consider Before Purchase